MetteHejberg/Lang_assignment3/README.md

 ## 2. Methods
-This assignment explored different ways of visualize and think about connectedness of characters within a novel.
+This assignment explored different ways to think about connectedness of characters within a novel. the csv saved to ```out``` shows three types of centrality (connectedness) among nodes.
+Degree centrality counts the number of edges connected to a single node, which plays into the intuition that the more edges a node has the more important it is.
+Eigenvector centrality is a measure of how well a single node is connected to other nodes in terms of shared edges to other important nodes.
+It plays into the intuition that important nodes are connected to other important nodes.
+Lastly, betweenness centrality looks at whether nodes are important for communication between other nodes.
+It plays into the intuition that it is important if a node connects other nodes in the network.

 ## 3. Usage ```network_analysis.py```
 To run the code you should: